cortado-mobile-solutions/apidoc-mdm/docs/user.md

 # Overview
-Users must be created with the Cortado MDM in order to be accessed via the API.
+Users can be created with the Cortado MDM or through the API.

 Use the access token obtained as described [here](auth.md) on every request as the json field *token*.
 All additional request parameters are also added as json fields to the request body.
-The request content type must be *application/json*.
+The request content type must be *application/json*.<br>
+Using the Accept-Language request header the response localization can be set.
+Default is "en" for english, possible other value is "de" for german

 **Base API URL: https://go.mycortado.com/api/mdm/v2/user**